aliyousefiaan/myt-devops-assignment/README.md

 ### Potential enhancements
 - Automated infrastructure deployment: Use terraform in GitHub Actions to provision, update, and destroy cloud resources automatically, ensuring infrastructure is always in the desired state.
 - Use GitHub Actions caching to speed up Python package installation and Docker builds.
-- Add security scanner tools like Trivy, tfsec, and etc.
+- Add security scanner tools like Trivy, tfsec, etc.

 ## Helm chart (/helm)
 The helm chart of the application.
 The Helm chart uses a values.yml file to configure the deployment.
 By default, these values are set for a basic deployment.
-However, when deploying through Terraform, we override these values dynamically to optimize resource allocation, autoscaling, networking and etc. based on the target environment (dev or production).
+However, when deploying through Terraform, we override these values dynamically to optimize resource allocation, autoscaling, networking, etc. based on the target environment (dev or production).

 ### Features
 - Support for podSecurityContext, securityContext, livenessProbe, ReadinessProbe, affinity, tolerations, volumes, envs and etc.